 Students enrolled in MIPA will work on a project jointly developed by supervisors from UoM and one of the partner institutions and mentored by a joint advisory committee consisting of academics from the University of Melbourne and one of the IITs.
 Students will spend a minimum of 12 months at each University across the period of their PhD.

 Students may come from a variety of backgrounds and include:

 - PhD students enrolled at IITK, IITM, IITKGP or IISc and co-supervised by University of Melbourne staff.

 - Australian and international PhD students enrolled at the University of Melbourne and co-supervised by staff at IITK, IITM, IITKGP or IISc.

 MIPA was launched in 2017 following the success of the Melbourne India Postgraduate Program initiated in 2014.

 Click here to see our MIPA current students and alumni.

 A representation of the timelines for MIPA candidates is provided below (click to enlarge), noting the following:

-- The maximum duration of PhD will be 8 years for students whose Home Institution is IIT Kharagpur (including the coursework year).
+- The maximum duration of PhD may be longer for students whose Home Institution is in India (including the coursework year).
 However students must submit for examination at UoM within 4 years of commencing at UoM unless the relevant dean approves late submission.

 - The maximum duration of PhD will be 4 years for students whose Home Institution is UoM, with 3.5 years of scholarship stipend.